giordano/Cuba.jl/docs/index.rst

     result = Cuhre(integrand, 1, 2)
     println("Result of Cuba: ", result[1][1] + im*result[1][2])
-    println("Exact result:   ", sin(1) + im*(1 - cos(1)))
+    println("Exact result:   ", complex(1.0, 1.0))

 This is the output

 ::

-    Result of Cuba: 0.8414709848078966 + 0.45969769413186035im
+    Result of Cuba: 1.0 + 1.0im
-    Exact result:   0.8414709848078965 + 0.45969769413186023im
+    Exact result:   1.0 + 1.0im

 Performance
 -----------

+``Cuba.jl`` cannot (`yet? <https://github.com/giordano/Cuba.jl/issues/1>`__)
-``Cuba.jl`` cannot (yet?) take advantage of parallelization capabilities of Cuba Library.
+take advantage of parallelization capabilities of Cuba Library.
 Nonetheless, it has performances comparable with equivalent native C or Fortran codes based on Cuba library when ``CUBACORES`` environment variable is set to ``0`` (i.e., multithreading is disabled).
 The following is the result of running the benchmark present in ``test`` directory on a 64-bit GNU/Linux system running Julia 0.4.3.
 The C and FORTRAN 77 benchmark codes have been compiled with GCC 5.3.1.

 ::